learn-co-curriculum/phase-0-html-lists-lab/README.md

 fry for 2 minutes`

 ***
-Once you've written an ordered list that displays these 5 steps correctly, run `learn` to see the tests pass.
+Once you've written an ordered list that displays these 5 steps correctly, run `learn test` to see the tests pass.
 ***